Psalms For Life

 and all who swear by him will celebrate

-but every mouth uttering lies
+but every mouth that utters lies

 will be forever stopped.

-Interestingly, as dire as his situation is, he describes it only in the psalm’s last section because he knows God is his situation’s all-important factor.
+Interestingly, as dire as his situation is, he describes it only in the psalm’s last section because he knows it is God who is his situation’s all-important factor.
 He can’t live without God, whose love is better than life itself.
 He’s seen God’s glorious power revealed in the sanctuary and found shelter beneath God’s gracious outspread wings.
 So he commits himself to God and seeks him every waking moment.
 As he does, God assures him he’ll come through for him and satisfy his soul.
 So in anticipation, David worships, weaving his verbal tapestry out of these three intertwining strands: longing for God, experience of God, and worship of God.

 O God, you’re my God.
 I long for you like parched land for rain.
 You’ve been my helper, and I rest in the shadow of your wings.
 Help me seek you more than anything else.
 Deliver me from the evil one, save me from myself, and fill my mouth with joyful songs of praise.
 Amen.